JCSama/CodeIgniter-develbar/README.md

 Copy the file `MY_Loader.php` to the `application/core` folder.

-Change permission 777  to application/cache folder
+Change permission 777  to application/cache folder.
+(Otherwise ajax profiler won't work)

 # For HMVC